Open-source model to identify individuals eligible for second look case reviews to correct unjust sentences for non-violent & non-serious offenses.

 Does not exacerbate racial, economic, and gender biases

 Susan Champion is an attorney and leader in criminal justice reform policy.
 Susan played an integral role in the development, drafting, planning and implementation of the Three Strikes Reform Act of 2012 (“Proposition 36”), as well as the implementation of Proposition 47.
-She provides direct legal services to those serving lengthy sentences for nonserious/nonviolent crimes, and works with stakeholders and policymakers to address the disparities in our criminal justice system.
+She provides direct legal services to those serving lengthy sentences for nonserious/nonviolent crimes.
+Susan works with stakeholders and policymakers to address the disparities in our criminal justice system.
+Read more

 We introduced 8 groundbreaking startups from the 2024 Justice Tech Accelerator cohort at our Meet the Founders event.
 Huge thanks to everyone who joined & made it such a success!